The Journey Back To The Island

 When my husband started Axe & Wedge, a local firewood company, he wanted to create something that provided a service to the community, but at the same time offered some flexibility with the use of his time.
 In the second autumn of Axe & Wedge being in business, I noticed that late afternoon when the sky grew dark, Edward would head to the shop since it's not wise to process firewood in the dusk.
 He would disappear for just a few hours every evening when the days were short.
 At first, I just assumed he was fixing something that was broken, but then I started to notice he smelled like the mechanic I once knew.
 I noticed that one of the cars was missing its car cover.
 I noticed boxes arriving here and there that had return labels that I recognized from years past.

 When our daughter turned thirteen, she and Edward started a new project: restoring a 1956 Chevrolet wagon, a classic that my husband and I found when I was pregnant with her.
 It was one of those cars that she pointed out when she was five and made her blatant statement.
 They spend weekends and evenings sandblasting and bonding over what seems like an overwhelming project to most people.
 We now know the UPS man well.
-We are grateful she has this especially now.
-Since school has been released she now finds comfort in planning the future of this project.

 We can't slow the clock down, but it's important that our daughter knows both who we are now and perhaps have some insight into who we once were.
 We have had the extraordinary opportunity to live here and to realize that it's not the quantity of time we get to spend with her, but the quality that matters.